The City's goal is to ensure that short-term rentals do not negatively affect the City's housing supply or damage the

 In addition, rental/tenant protections and rent control provisions may apply to stays of 30 days or more.
 The Office of Short-Term Rentals cannot provide advice on tenant protection or rent control rules and laws.
 Contact the San Francisco Rent Board for more information.

 If rentals are offered for more than 30 nights per guest stay (for those dwelling units not authorized to offer short-term rentals by the Office of Short-Term Rentals), ensure that booking calendars and advertisements for all online listings clearly indicate a 30-day minimum stay.

 Renting Your Home for Meetings and Events

-Some hosts use online platforms to rent out portions of their home for daytime events such as ceremonies, conferences or meetings.
+Some hosts use online platforms to rent out portions of their home for daytime events such as work space usage by individuals booking short time segments; or for ceremonies, conferences or meetings.
 This type of activity generally violates Planning Code rules if the space being used is intended for residential use.

 Short-Term Rentals in Commercial and Industrial Buildings

 Short-term rentals may only be hosted in areas that are permitted for residential use.
 For example, short-term rentals may not be held in a institutional, commercial or industrial building, unless a specific portion of the building is authorized (per the Department of Building Inspection) as a residential dwelling unit.
 In addition, vehicles (including RVs and Camper Vans) and temporary structures (such as tents, sheds, tree houses, etc.) may not be used for short-term rentals.
 Short-term rentals can be hosted in residential portions of live-work units; if the host is a permanent resident.
 However, the short-term rental activity is not considered a qualifying business activity in those specific live-work units where a notice of special restrictions (NSR), recorded on the property, requires a business activity/registration for the "work" area.
 Also see: "Ineligible Properties."